 All comparisons

-Best Time Tracking Apps for Freelancers (2026)
+Best Time Tracker for Freelancers (2026)

-What freelancers actually need
+What freelancers actually need from a time tracker

 Before diving into tools, it helps to know what matters most for freelance time tracking.
 It's different from team tracking — you don't need approval workflows or manager dashboards.
 You need: